Economy of Costa Rica: Liquidity crisis

 In early August 2017, President Luis Guillermo Solís admitted that the country was facing a "liquidity crisis", an inability to pay all of its obligations and to guarantee the essential services.
-To address this issue, he promised that a higher VAT and higher income tax rates were being considered by his government.
-Such steps are essential, Solís told the nation.
-"Despite all the public calls and efforts we have made since the start of my administration to contain spending and increase revenues, there is still a gap that we must close with fresh resources," he said.
+To address this issue, he promised that higher VAT and higher income tax rates were being considered by his government.
+Such steps were essential, Solís told the nation.
+"Despite all the public calls and efforts we have made since the start of my administration to contain spending and increase revenues, there is still a gap that we must close with fresh resources", he said.
 The crisis was occurring in spite of the growth, low inflation and continued moderate interest rates, Solís concluded.

-Solís explained that the Treasury will prioritize payments on the public debt first, then salaries, and then pensions.
-The subsequent priorities include transfers to institutions "according to their social urgency."
-All other payments will be made only if funds are available.
+Solís explained that the Treasury would prioritize payments on the public debt first, then salaries, and then pensions.
+The subsequent priorities included transfers to institutions "according to their social urgency".
+All other payments would be made only if funds are available.